 Goals and Priorities

-Each year, Disability Rights Oregon surveys the community for what issues are most important to you.
-Based on the input we receive from our community, the Board of Directors and Mental Health Advisory Council work with Disability Rights Oregon’s staff to determine what issues will be prioritized in the year ahead.
-We prioritize issues that will have the greatest impact on the lives of the greatest number of Oregonians.
+Each year, Disability Rights Oregon surveys the community about what issues are most important to you.
+Based on community input, the Board of Directors and Mental Health Advisory Council work with Disability Rights Oregon’s staff to determine issues the organization will prioritize in the year ahead.
+We focus on issues that will have the greatest impact on the lives of the greatest number of Oregonians.
 These priority areas of work are listed below.

 Haga clic aquí para leer nuestras Metas y Prioridades 2025-2026 en español >